 Heather is currently pursuing a Master of Social Work degree at Catholic University, focusing on social change and social justice for refugee families.
 Through her graduate program, she has held positions at a refugee resettlement agency and at a human trafficking victim assistance program.
 She volunteers in her spare time providing friendship and assistance to newly arrived refugee families in the community through local resettlement programs.

-Looking forward, Wasik is most interested in improving the health and well-being of refugee children and families through family strengthening programs.
-She has ground-level experience working with diverse children and youth as a data collector, mentor, and counselor.
-Prior to Child Trends, Wasik’s research focused on the religiosity of youth and families, as well as refugee and immigrant acculturation, particularly among those recovering from genocide.
-She is interested in merging her interest areas in the future and exploring the training and technical assistance needs of organizations serving refugee families and youth.
+Looking forward, Heather is interested in improving the health and well-being of refugee children and families through family strengthening programs.
+She is particularly interested in exploring the training and technical assistance needs of organizations serving refugees.